 With good care and cleaning, your appliance will retain its appearance and remain fully functional for a long time to come.
-This will tell you how to remove the appliance door and clean it.
+This will tell you how to clean the appliance door.

-Removing and fitting the appliance door
+Detaching and refitting the appliance door

-For cleaning purposes and to remove the door panels, you can detach the appliance door.
+For cleaning purposes or to remove the door panels, you can detach the appliance door.

 The appliance door hinges each have a locking lever.
-When the locking levers are closed (figure 1), the appliance door is secured in place.
+When the locking levers are closed (fig. 1), the appliance door is secured in place.
 It cannot be detached.

-When the locking levers are open in order to detach the appliance door (figure 2), the hinges are locked.
+When the locking levers are open in order to detach the appliance door (fig. 2), the hinges are locked.
 They cannot snap shut.

-Warning Risk of injury!
+⚠ Warning Risk of injury!